lbrclbrc/my_coin/whitepaper_draft.md

 - Derive a shared symmetric key from Alice’s and Bob’s key material;
 - Encrypt `value_pay` (and any necessary auxiliary information) with that symmetric key to obtain `messageR`;
-- `commit_pay` and `messageR` are validated by Bob and the consensus logic outside ZK using standard cryptography.
+- `commit_pay` and `messageR` are then stored on chain so that Bob can later try to decrypt and interpret them.

 **Important:**

 - In the ZK proof in this section:
-  - The structure of `commit_pay` is **not** verified;
   - The correctness of `messageR` is **not** verified;
-- They are handled purely outside this ZK circuit.
+- `messageR` is checked (if at all) by Bob’s side using standard cryptography;
+  the consensus layer simply records `commit_pay` and `messageR` as given, while the ZK circuit only enforces structural constraints on `commit_pay` as described later.

 ##### 3.8.2.4 Constructing Alice’s change commitChange and mandatory backups `S1 / S2` (the part enforced by ZK)